 Still, charter schools are no panacea.
 A 2009 study comparing test results of New Jersey charter school students to their public school counterparts found that, while some charter schools provide an exceptional education, overall their students perform well below students in traditional schools.
 Approximately one-third of all charter schools in New Jersey have been shut down, either for lack of funds or for academic failure.

-According to the school choice bill signed into law in September, students who choose to leave their school districts may attend any participating public school—and their local districts will even be required to pick up the cost of transportation, if it’s within 20 miles.
+Crossing the line According to the school choice bill signed into law in September, students who choose to leave their school districts may attend any participating public school—and their local districts will even be required to pick up the cost of transportation, if it’s within 20 miles.
 Some districts view the program as a way to make up revenue lost to last year’s round of crushing education cuts, since they’ll receive each added student’s state aid payment—$13,835 on average.
 A handful of South Jersey schools, including those in Medford Lakes and Pitman, are among the 74 New Jersey districts taking advantage of the plan to fill empty classroom seats and bring in additional funding.

 Yet, several top-performing South Jersey districts have opted out of the program, at least for now.

 In Evesham, the issue of public-school choice became the subject of heated debate this fall when the board of education held a community meeting.
 Some 250 people filled an auditorium to hear Superintendent John Scavelli Jr.’s proposal to take in 63 kindergarten and first-grade students, while being reimbursed by the state $9,227 per child.
 The plan would have brought more than $580,000 into a district still smarting from layoffs and budget cuts.